Shannon Carpenter, MD, MS

 Dr. Carpenter's clinical research interests include inhibitors in hemophilia patients and the risk for thrombosis in hospitalized pediatric patients.
 She serves on the Board of ATHN and is Deputy Editor of PREP Hematology/Oncology published online by the AAP.

-Sol Sherry Professor of Medicine, Professor of Thrombosis Research and Pharmacology, Professor of Clinical Pathology and Laboratory Medicine
+Sol Sherry Professor of Medicine, Thrombosis Research and Pharmacology, Clinical Pathology and Laboratory Medicine

 Lynn Malec, MD, MSc